varuas/RoboND-Perception-Project/README.md

 **SVM Training**:
 - [train_svm.py](./code/train_svm.py)

-**The features that have been used are**:
+**Features used for SVM:**
- - Color histograms
+ - Color histograms (bin range 0 to 256)
- - Normal histograms
+ - Normal histograms (bin range -1 to +1)

+The bin size for both of these histograms was set to 32.
+Having too small or too large of a bin size affected the accuracy when testing it in the actual environments.

 The **SVM kernel** that was found to give the best result is: **RBF Kernel**

-To train this SVM, 50 instances of each object (in a random orientation) was spawned in Gazebo and the features were computed and fitted to the SVM classifier.
+To train this SVM, 75 instances of each object (in a random orientation) was spawned in Gazebo and the features were computed and fitted to the SVM classifier.

+It was found that the accuracy of the detected model could be improved greatly by increasing the number of instances spawned (i.e. the training sample).
+A count of 75 instances (= 75 * 8 = 600 samples) resulted in a total training time of around 30 mins.

 The normalized confusion matrix after training is the following: